Caden Dana becomes youngest Angels' pitcher to win debut in victory over Mariners | TSN

 ANAHEIM, Calif.
 (AP) — Caden Dana became the youngest pitcher in Angels history to win his major league debut as Los Angeles rallied for a 3-2 victory over the Seattle Mariners on Sunday.

+Dana (1-0) is also the first pitcher in his big league debut to go at least six innings and permit two or fewer runs at his age or younger since Houston's Jordan Lyles on May 31, 2011, against the Chicago Cubs (20 years, 244 days).
+It is the first time in the American League since Joel Davis of the White Sox on Aug.
+11, 1985, vs. Milwaukee at 20 years, 215 days.

+“He didn’t let any inning affect however it was going and it shows he has some poise.
+He proved to himself he can pitch in the big leagues,” Angels manager Ron Washington said.
+“He made pitches when he had to.
+He used his fastball, wasn’t able to land his breaking ball as consistently as he wanted to, but landed them when he needed.”

-Taylor Ward extended his hitting streak to 12 games with a leadoff homer and Anthony Rendon provided the go-ahead hit with a two-run single in the fifth inning.
+Taylor Ward extended his hitting streak to 12 games with a leadoff homer and Anthony Rendon provided the go-ahead hit with a two-run single in the fifth.

-Dana (1-0) allowed two runs and two hits in six innings.
-At 20 years, 259 days old, the right-hander was the youngest Angels pitcher since reliever Francisco Rodríguez in 2002 and youngest starter since Frank Tanana in 1973.
+“It’s awesome.
+That was special.
+Everyone behind me played well,” said Dana, who struck out four and walked four.
+“It was a good feeling getting a win like that.
+Getting a win like that helps going into the next outing.”

 Luke Raley homered for Seattle, which dropped to 5-4 since Dan Wilson replaced Scott Servais as manager on Aug.
 22.